-Buying an Apartment Berlin-Kreuzberg
+Buying an Apartment Berlin-Kreuzberg (Friedrichshain-Kreuzberg)

 Looking for a modern apartment in Berlin’s Kreuzberg district?
 You’ve come to the right place!
 Filter your property search by price, size, or number of rooms and find your dream home with balcony, terrace, or garden at a prime location in Kreuzberg.
 The ZIEGERT portfolio includes a multitude of high-quality new apartments for sale, ranging in size from one room to five.
 Whether you’re looking for an elegant penthouse, a spacious family home, or a compact city flat with parking space, you’re sure to find something you love from among our broad range of real estate options – no matter whether you’re looking to occupy or let.
 Purchase a high-yield property in Kreuzberg today, with high potential for appreciation!

 Since Berlin’s 2001 administrative reform, the two neighbourhoods of Friedrichshain and Kreuzberg constitute a single entity.
 Full of enchanting prewar buildings, Kreuzberg is especially beloved for its multicultural dynamism and an arts and nightlife scene among Berlin’s most popular.
 Those are just a few of the reasons that purchase prices for apartments here are skyrocketing.

 - 8.99% increase in purchase prices in 2018

 - 7.93% increase in rental prices in 2018

 - Cultural mecca with several world-class museums

 - Fascinating traces of a formerly divided city

 - Perfect location from which to discover Berlin

 Comparison of purchase price and rental price*